Ahmed-Azri/nesox/README.md

 	  100     VLAN100                          | Port-based No    No

 > Note: use `no vlan VLAN-ID` to delete a specific VLAN.
+> A port-based VLAN is layer-2 broadcast domain, while a protocol-based one is layer-3 broadcast domain.
+> DEFAULT_VLAN is always present in the switch.

 ### OpenFlow Instance